 A plea agreement involves the defendant pleading guilty to the charge, hence the term.
 In exchange, the prosecution might agree to lighten the suspect’s sentence by either dropping one or more charges or reducing it to a less serious offense.

 Another plea deal definition is that it is essentially a form of damage control to lessen the consequences of a crime.
-Although, there’s no expectation of the charge being completely dropped for the defendant.
+Although there’s no expectation of the charge being completely dropped for the defendant.

 The prosecution benefits from it, as well.
 Court trials can be very lengthy and expensive.
 Even if one side thinks it has a strong case against the other, hearings can introduce a lot of unpredictability.
-Plea bargains give a sense of certainty and control to the outcome of the case.
+Plea bargains give a sense of certainty and control over the outcome of the case.

 The plea bargain process also frees the court of the unnecessary burden of hearing every criminal case filed.
 If it did that, the justice system would quickly become clogged, and resolutions of cases would take forever.